-(H) The ECIN acquisition taking place on June 1, 2006 for pro forma presentation would have resulted in the Credit Agreement being signed on June 1, 2006 and would have resulted in an increase in interest expense for the nine months ended February 29, 2008 and the year ended May 31, 2007 and ECIN's total debt would have been eliminated on June 1, 2006.
+(H) The ECIN acquisition taking place on June 1, 2007 for pro forma presentation would have resulted in the Credit Agreement being signed on June 1, 2007 and would have resulted in an increase in interest expense for the year ended May 31, 2008 and ECIN's total debt would have been eliminated on June 1, 2007.
+In accordance with the Merger Agreement, all debt obligations of MHS will be assumed by Misys.
+As of May 31, 2008, MHS had a balance of \$3.2 million under its unsecured line of credit which has been eliminated in the pro forma condensed balance sheet.
+The related interest expense of \$0.3 million has also been eliminated for the year ended May 31, 2008.
 The interest expense adjustments are as follows:

-Increase in Decrease
+Decrease Decrease

-interest in interest
+Increase in in interest Total in interest

+interest expense Allscripts expense

-Total expense expense Total
+Total expense due to increase due to Total

-interest for new elimination adjustments
+interest for new elimination in elimination adjustments

-expense as credit of ECIN to interest
+expense as credit of MHC interest of ECIN to interest

-reported facility debt expense
+reported facility debt expense debt expense

-For the nine months ended February 29, 2008 \$0.4 \$1.5 \$(0.4) \$1.1

-For the year ended May 31, 2007 \$0.8 \$3.0 \$(0.8) \$2.2
+For the year ended May 31, 2008 \$4.9 \$1.4 (\$0.3) \$1.1 (\$0.4) \$0.7

-(I) The net cash purchase price payment for the ECIN acquisition and the \$27 million in cash payments for deal related costs would have resulted in a decrease in Allscripts' cash balance and therefore a decrease in interest income for the nine months ended February 29, 2008 and the year ended May 31, 2007, as presented below:
+The net cash purchase price payment for the ECIN acquisition and the \$28 million in cash payments for deal related costs would have resulted in a decrease in Allscripts' cash balance which resulted in a decrease in interest income for the year ended May 31, 2008, as presented below:

-Inter est 11011500 Deer cuse in
+Interest Decrease in Revised

 and Other Interest Interest

 Income and Other and Other

 as Reported Income Income

-For the nine months ended February 29, 2008 \$2.5 \$1.4 \$1.1

-For the year ended May 31, 2007 \$3.8 \$2.0 \$1.8
+For the year ended May 31, 2008 \$2.9 \$1.4 \$1.5

-- (J) The pro forma adjustment to income tax expense represents the estimated income tax impact of the pro forma adjustments at a statutory tax rate of 39%. - (K) Pro forma earnings per share (EPS), basic and diluted, includes the addition of 18.9 million shares of common stock which will be issued to Misys for an aggregate purchase price of \$330.0 million (see A above), an additional 60.4 million shares of common stock which will be issued to Misys in order for Misys to acquire its 54.5% ownership, on a fully-diluted basis, of the combined entity and 1.3 million shares of restricted stock awards that will vest at consummation of merger.
+- The pro forma adjustment to income tax expense represents the estimated income tax impact of the pro forma adjustments at a statutory tax rate of 39%. - (K) Pro forma earnings per share (EPS), basic and diluted, includes the addition of 83.2 million shares of common stock which will be issued to Misys in order for Misys to acquire its 54.5% ownership, on a fully-diluted basis, of the combined entity, which includes 1.3 million shares of restricted stock awards that will vest at consummation of merger.
 Diluted EPS also includes the effect of dilutive securities.
 The numerator in the calculation for basic EPS does not include dividends payable to Allscripts' stockholders.

-Historical

-Pro forma

-weighted weighted

-average average

-shares - Share shares -

-basic Issuance basic

-For the nine months ended February 29, 2008 56.4 80.6 137.0

-For the year ended May 31, 2007 55.1 80.6 135.7

 Historical Pro forma

-weighted weighted

-average average
+weighted average Share weighted average

-shares - Share shares -
+shares - basic Issuance shares - basic

+For the year ended May 31, 2008 55.1 83.2 138.3

+Historical Pro forma

+weighted average Share weighted average

-shares - diluted Share Issuance shares - diluted
+shares - diluted Issuance shares - diluted

-For the nine months ended February 29, 2008

-For the nine months ended February 29, 2008 For the year ended May 31, 2007 diluted Issuance diluted
+For the year ended May 31, 2008 56.8 83.2 140.0